glumpy/glumpy/doc/faq.rst

    (visvis_), Cyrille Rossant (galry_) and myself (Nicolas P. Rougier).
 During this development, I was still using glumpy to experiment some ideas in order to later port them into vispy.
-However, at some point, it was easier for me to concentrate only on glumpy and to backport some vispy ide into it.
+However, at some point, it was easier for me to concentrate only on glumpy and to backport some vispy ideas.

-   Glumpy is tdoay more low-level than vispy.
+   Glumpy is today more low-level than vispy.
 Vispy is for the general user while glumpy is for the hacker.
 You can think of glumpy_/vispy_ pretty much the same as for numpy_/scipy_ (but vispy does not depend on glumpy).